apache/fury-site/docs/guide/csharp/basic-serialization.md

 - Reuse the same `Fory` or `ThreadSafeFory` instance for better performance.
 - Primitive types and collections do not require user registration.
-- Register user types handled by `[ForyStruct]`, `[ForyEnum]`, `[ForyUnion]`, external structural serializers, or manual serializers explicitly.
+- Register user types handled by `[ForyStruct]`, `[ForyEnum]`, `[ForyUnion]`, external structural serializers, or custom serializers explicitly.

 ## Related Topics